 8. Augustine, Florida

 Proudly laying claim as America’s oldest city, the historical and charming St. Augustine was founded in 1565 and is also considered by many to be America’s most romantic destination.
 The brick-lined streets are reminiscent of the old town districts of European cities.
-Horse-drawn carriages carry tourists past grand historical architecture.
+Horse-drawn carriages carry tourists past grand historic architecture.
 The pleasant winter subtropical climate and coastal location combine to create an alluring sunny environment.
 Step aboard the Old Town Trolley to wind around the historic downtown streets as well as see the historical sites such as the Old Jail, Flagler College, Castillo de San Marcos fort, the landing site of Ponce de Leon, and other landmarks.

 Stay: The St. Francis Inn